AmulyaReddy99/Eye2Brain/README.md

 - Create virtual environment (Delete env folder used here since it may not work in your environment)
 - Install dependencies by `pip3 install -r requirements.txt`
 - Run the app by `python3 manage.py runserver`
+- Click on `Choose file`
+- Take input from `Django app/test images` or from any other source you wish

 **Check code snippets for `# @Todo`.
 Change the code there as per requirements mentioned in the comments below.
 Refer to respective Readme in outputs directory.**